stevemadere/continuing-education/README.md

 Contributions to `continuing_education` are welcome!
 Feel free to open an issue if you encounter problems or want to suggest features.

----

-This README provides a solid foundation for understanding and using your `continuing_education` module.
-Adjustments can be made to fit more specific details or to expand certain sections as needed.